canonical/craft-artifacts/docs/release-notes/index.rst

   declare ``voting: false`` to disable voting".>

   <Paragraph 3, optional: Provide a call to action.
 This could take several
-  forms, such as a call to immediately perform a relevant action in Starcraft, solicititation of the reader's feedback on a form or forum, or a link to documentation, demo, blog post, and so on.
+  forms, such as a call to immediately perform a relevant action in Craft Artifacts, solicititation of the reader's feedback on a form or forum, or a link to documentation, demo, blog post, and so on.
 For example, "See ``:ref:`Manage store profile``` to configure how the public can engage with your snap on the